vantage-sh/handbook.vantage.sh/docs/aws/services/elb-pricing.md

 * **Load Balancer Data Processed**: Each type of load balancer has a formula for how the data processed by the load balancer is turned into an additional hourly charged.

 ## Application Load Balancer
-Application Load Balancers are useful for distributing layer 7 (HTTP, HTTPS gRPC) traffic to application servers or other backends.
+Application Load Balancers are useful for distributing layer 7 (HTTP, HTTPS, gRPC) traffic to application servers or other backends.
 ALBs have a standard hourly rate per region and a formula for calculating "LCU"-hours.
 The dimensions for calculating LCU are:

 * **New Connections**: a single LCU is 25 new connections per second
 * **Active connections**: a single LCU is 3,000 active connections per minute